-- an applicator certified in each category applicable to the restricted use pesticide being used. - The certified applicator [shall] must give the (2) non-certified applicator use-specific written instructions in a manner the non-certified applicator can understand.
-The use-specific instructions [shall] must include labeling directions, precautions, and requirements applicable to the site, method of application, and pesticide used.
-The use-specific instructions must also include how the characteristics of the use site (e.g., surface and ground water, endangered species, local population and the conditions of application (e.g., equipment, method of application, formulation) might increase or decrease the risk of adverse effects.
-The certified applicator must ensure that the non-certified applicator has been instructed within the last twelve months in the safe operation of any equipment the non-certified applicator will use for mixing, loading, transferring, or applying pesticides.
-The certified applicator [shall] must ensure that before each day of use equipment used for mixing, loading, transferring, or applying pesticides is in proper operating condition as intended by the manufacturer and can [reasonably] be used without risk of reasonably foreseeable adverse effects to [by] the non-certified applicator, other persons, or the environment. certified applicator [shall] must ensure that the non-certified applicator has access to the applicable product labeling at all times during use, and if the labeling requires that personal protective equipment be worn, the certified applicator [shall] must ensure that the non-certified applicator has the appropriate clean personal protective equipment available and the equipment is used correctly for its intended purpose.
-The certified applicator [shall] must ensure that
+- (1) The person is under the direct supervision of an applicator certified in each category applicable to the restricted use pesticide being used. - (2) The certified applicator shall give the noncertified applicator use-specific written instructions in a manner the non-certified applicator can understand.
+The use-specific instructions shall include labeling directions, precautions, and requirements applicable to the site, method of application, and pesticide used.
+The certified applicator shall ensure that equipment used for mixing, loading, transferring, or applying pesticides is in proper operating condition and can reasonably be used without risk by the noncertified applicator.
+The certified applicator shall ensure that the non-certified applicator has access to the applicable product labeling at all times during use, and if the labeling requires that personal protective equipment be worn, the certified applicator shall ensure that the non-certified applicator has the appropriate clean personal protective equipment available and the equipment is used correctly for its intended purpose.
+The certified applicator shall ensure that the means to immediately communicate with the certified applicator is available to each non-certified applicator.

-- the means to immediately communicate with the certified applicator is available to each non-certified applicator.
-The certified applicator must be physically present at the site of the use being supervised when required by the product labeling. - (3) The certified applicator shall be responsible for all violations of chapter 149A, Hawaii Revised Statutes and these rules. - (4) The non-certified applicator [shall] must [meet the minimum age requirement to use or apply restricted use pesticides under the supervision of a certified applicator] be at least eighteen years of age.
-The non-certified applicator [shall] must also meet any other non-certified applicator [qualification] requirements specified in title 40, [part 171,] Code of Federal Regulations [(2018)] section 171.201 (2023). - (5) The label of the pesticide being used must not prohibit its use by a non-certified applicator under the direct supervision of a certified applicator. - (6) Failure to abide by chapter 149A, Hawaii Revised Statutes and these rules may result in certification revocation, or subject the certification holder to additional penalties as provided by law.
-[Eff 7/13/81; am and comp 12/16/06; am and comp 8/23/19; am and comp] (Auth: HRS \$149A-33; 40 CFR \$171.201) (Imp: HRS \$149A-33; 40 CFR \$171.201)
+- (3) The certified applicator shall be responsible for all violations of chapter 149A, Hawaii Revised Statutes and these rules. - (4) The non-certified applicator shall meet the minimum age requirement to use or apply restricted use pesticides under the supervision of a certified applicator.
+The non-certified applicator shall also meet any other non-certified applicator qualification requirements specified in title 40, part 171, Code of Federal Regulations (2018). - (5) The label of the pesticide being used must not prohibit its use by a non-certified applicator under the direct supervision of a certified applicator. - (6) Failure to abide by chapter 149A, Hawaii Revised Statutes and these rules may result in certification revocation, or subject the certification holder to additional penalties as provided by law.
+[Eff 12/381) am and comp 12/16/06; am and comp] (Auth:

+HRS §149A-33; 40 CFR §171.201) (Imp: HRS §149A-33; 40 CFR §171.201)